Note: This review by Jill is followed by separate discussion sections by Jim and Jill, since we both read the book and disagreed on its merits.

 There is a Mary Magdalene in this passion play as well – Kath Conlon, the daughter of his housekeeper Fran.
 Kath, beset by demons, becomes a friend to and disciple of Art.
 But when Art is crucified for the alleged abuse of Kath’s son Aidan, here the story diverges from the four Gospels, becoming Sheila’s “fifth gospel,” as she calls her memoir within a book.

-The evildoers that inhabit this story cut a destructive swath through the faith of many believers.
-Maybe, Sheila thinks, we’ve just got to carve out our own love in the world, because the Church presents too many questions for this cast of characters with no obvious answers.
+The evildoers that inhabit this story cut a destructive swath through the faith of many of the believers.
+Maybe, Sheila thinks, we’ve just got to carve out our own love in the world, because the Church presents too many questions with no obvious answers.
 How Sheila gets to this decision runs underneath the story of what really happened with Art, as if Sheila is making her way along the stations of the cross to be reborn, if only she can be.

-But since I have had only a few real life equivalents enabling me to flesh out the bare bones glimpses we got of the characters in the book, I was actually kind of bored at times.
+But since I have had only a few real life equivalents enabling me to flesh out the bare bones glimpses we got of the characters in the book, I was kind of at sea and even bored at times.
 The narrator, Sheila, was a cipher to me, and even Art did not start to come into focus until the end.
 Only Mike, the hot-headed brother with the too-controlled wife seemed real to me.

 Discussion by Jim: I can’t fathom how Jill can say the characterizations were “bare bones.”
 Just as almost everyone knows enough about Jewish families to enjoy them in fiction without elaborate background descriptions of their culture, nearly everyone knows enough about the Irish to obviate detailed descriptions of their culture.